docmartin87/MadnessFM/README.md

 3. Header/Navigation; from the home page:
     * Go to gigs page – go back to Home page
     * Go to Merch page – go back to home page
-    * Go to Band page – go back to Home page
+    * Go to station page – go back to Home page
     * Go to Contact page – go back to Home page

 4. Home Page; image/video link: